 When collectors Michel Hurst and Robert Swop discovered the many photo albums of Casa Susanna at a 26th Street flea market in New York City, they knew that they had unearthed a forgotten treasure.
-In the gender-conforming culture that defined much of mid-century American life, Casa Susanna was a refuge for the male cross-dressers who gathered on weekends from the mid-1950s to the mid-1960s as their female alter egos.
+In the gender-conforming culture that defined much of mid-century American life, Casa Susanna was a place where people could gather on weekends from the mid-1950s to the mid-1960s as their alter egos.

 In a post-war era in which women were confined to the home and men were thrust into the throes of a capitalist boom, the dinner parties, domestic work, and perfectly executed fashions of Casa Susanna become a potent act of courage, and ultimately, of defiance.
 Together, they cut through the haze of societal perception to reveal deeper and more gratifying truths about gender, identity, and self-expression.